AbdulrahmanAboudaoud/DebWev-CalenderApp/backend/README.md

    dotnet run
    ```

-By default the API runs on http://localhost:5000 — open http://localhost:5000/swagger to explore endpoints.
+By default, the API runs on http://localhost:5000 — open http://localhost:5000/swagger to explore endpoints.

 Quick tips
 - To change the URL: `dotnet run --urls "http://localhost:5001"`